What This Feels Like

 Learn More: Network Connectivity in Face Recognition ↓

-Research by Fry and colleagues (2023) specifically examined how autism traits affect face processing in people with developmental prosopagnosia.
-They found that higher autism quotient scores don't necessarily mean worse face recognition - instead, they correlate with using different processing strategies.
+Research by Fry and colleagues (2023) found that higher autism quotient scores don't necessarily mean worse face recognition - instead, they correlate with using different processing strategies.
 This challenges earlier assumptions that face blindness in autism was simply due to social disinterest or avoiding eye contact.

 The connectivity differences appear to be heritable.
-Studies with twins in the Human Connectome Project showed that face-selective patterns and functional connectivity fingerprints are more similar in identical twins than fraternal twins, suggesting genetic factors influence how our face recognition networks develop.
+Studies with twins showed that face-selective patterns and functional connectivity are more similar in identical twins than fraternal twins, suggesting genetic factors influence how our face recognition networks develop.
+Interestingly, face blindness often co-occurs with alexithymiaDifficulty identifying and describing your own emotions, another condition involving differences in interoceptionAwareness of internal body signals and emotional states and emotional processing that's common in autism.

 What Can Help You Through the Next 5 Minutes